weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-aws.md

 ## Weaviate instance configuration

 :::tip
 This module is enabled and pre-configured in Weaviate Cloud Services.
+You cannot edit the configuration in WCS.
 :::

 ### Docker Compose file